sujoyrc/hindustani_raga_dataset_processing/README.md

 This process does the following:-

-1. Computes velocity (V) and accelaration (A) by a 101point biphasic filter on the position (P) coordinates of keypoints of interest.
-The document [Velocity and acceleration processing h](https://github.com/sujoyrc/hindustani_raga_dataset_processing/blob/main/Vel_and_accln_processing_details.pdf)as the details of the biphasic filter and the velocity and acceleration computation.
+1. Computes velocity (V) and acceleration (A) by a 101-point biphasic filter on the position (P) coordinates of keypoints of interest.
+The document [Velocity and acceleration processing](https://github.com/sujoyrc/hindustani_raga_dataset_processing/blob/main/Vel_and_accln_processing_details.pdf) has the details of the biphasic filter and the velocity and acceleration computation.
 2. Using the start and end times (i.e. the offsets) removes gesture information outside start and end time intervals and resets the time for the gesture information to zero corresponding to the start time.
 Then it combines the pitch and gesture for a certain video information based on the adjusted time.
-3. Creates a master file per singer containing the gesture information (P+V+A) aligned with the pitch at 10ms intervals.
+3. Creates a master file per singer containing the gesture information (P+V+A) aligned with the pitch at 10 ms intervals.
-19